ajohnson-wwm/InsightlyGoogleSheets/README.md

 where you will embed YOUR API key in where this bogus one is now stored (in the template the key is coded as "xxx").
 The template is here:

 https://docs.google.com/spreadsheets/d/1iW_uVFXteit5wspyTKuYFITppFpBzlpLdApq4McqSrI/edit?usp=sharing

+In the template I have a few queries already established; you'll see them as "#ERROR!" until you address the API Key issue above.
+Once you have, and when you load the sheet, it will pull all your organizations, opportunities, projects and tasks down into your sheet.
+Pretty cool, huh?
+More importantly, it will pull all of the important key values, which is the magic that we'll use to update fields elsewhere within Insightly.